sahilgadhok/PasteBin/README.md

 - Sahil Gadhok (997782555)

 ## Usage

+The public deployment of the service is located at https://filehub-f9a91.firebaseapp.com.

 Clone the repo and open public/index.html in the browser with Javascript enabled.
 The repo includes all runtime dependencies required for public/index.html to display a Single-Page Application (SPA).